Saturday, October 20, 2007

 Well here we are, we knew it would come, sadly the end is only a couple days away.
 It's so hard to imagine that we only have 2 more days before we have to head off to the airport again.
 It's been such an amazing journey and I know we'll end it with a bang.

 Today we started off with mass at St. Susanna, another gorgeous church, that luckily for us is the American church here in Rome.
 It was a good service and the people were fun to talk to afterwards.
-So far this has been an amazing trip full of amazing and new experiences.
-I can't wait to see what the last 2 days have in store for us :-)

 (Kayla)